 In order to use the debugging system, the hardware modules must be included in the target system.
 To do this, the adv_dbg_if core and one of the JTAG TAP cores must be instantiated in the HDL for the top-level system module, and connected to each other according to the connection lists above.
 The debug hardware core should have the WishBone module and one CPU module enabled, and these interfaces must be connected to the system bus and OR1200, respectively.
 The debugging option in the OR1200 must also be enabled at synthesis time.
 If the standard JTAG TAP is used, the five JTAG signals must be routed to external pins; if not, no external connections must be made.
+The JSP, if implemented, must also be connected to the system WishBone bus.
 The system can then be synthesized, and implemented by downloading to an FPGA.